Ambassador

 Adult Classes

-Revelations Library Bernie W
+Women of the Bible Library Bernie W

 Global Refugee crisis – what is our responsibility to those who are displaced and have no home.
 What is a Biblically informed opinion concerning refugees and forced immigration.